enkitol/pretrained-vit-pytorch/README.md

     utils.save_model(model=pretrained_vit,
                      target_dir="models",
                      model_name="vitmodel.pth")</pre>
 <pre>    #  Saves model to choosen directory with choosen name.
+If you have trained model, you can comment out this part and load that trained model instead.

     utils.save_model(model=pretrained_vit,
                      target_dir="models",